tallblacks/ethanrzcao/README.md

 I realized that it would be better to use AWS Lambda to access data from DynamoDB.
 So, I wrote an AWS Lambda function to retrieve the data and used AWS API Gateway to invoke the Lambda function.

 This way, the website only needs to access the API Gateway's HTTP API to get the data.
 Please refer to the Changelogs for details on July 6, 2024.

+#### Google Analytics
+Of course, I use Google Analytics for website traffic analysis.

+Next.js has an experimental feature for [Third Party Libraries](https://nextjs.org/docs/app/building-your-application/optimizing/third-party-libraries), and [the part about Google Analytics](https://nextjs.org/docs/app/building-your-application/optimizing/third-party-libraries#google-analytics) is very simple to use.

 ## Project Development